Time for Ilhan (Co-editor)

 New research which links stressful childhoods to lifelong health and social problems -- everything from heart disease to domestic violence -- also reveals simple solutions that can offset these risks.
-Resilience chronicles the birth of a new movement among pediatricians, therapists, educators and communities to become “trauma-informed.”
-Children and adults are taught to develop coping strategies that change the trajectory of their bodies, their behavior, and their lives.
+Resilience chronicles the birth of a new movement among pediatricians, therapists, educators and communities to become trauma-informed.
 Official Selection: Sundance Film Festival.

 Director James Redford, 2015

 A verite-driven year in the life of an alternative high school in impoverished Walla Walla, Washington.
 Taking a radically different yet simple approach to discipline, and armed with new research about the effects of stress on the brains of growing children, Lincoln High School has significantly reduced the drop out rates among their students.

 Toxic Hot Seat